aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 ![condition-test](conditions/condition-test.png)

-In the next step, you will create a new stack with the same template, and pass `prod` as the new value for the `EnvType` parameter, and verify that you will provision, with CloudFormation, your `Volume` and `MountPoint` resources.
-Navigate to the AWS CloudFormation [console](https://console.aws.amazon.com/cloudformation), and choose to create a stack using this template:
+In the next step, you will create a new stack with the same template.
+This time, you will pass `prod` as the value for the `EnvType` parameter, and verify that you will provision, with CloudFormation, your `Volume` and `MountPoint` resources as well.
+Navigate to the AWS CloudFormation [console](https://console.aws.amazon.com/cloudformation), and choose to create a stack using your existing template:

 * In the CloudFormation console, select **Create stack With new resources (standard)**.
 * In **Prepare template**, select **Template is ready**.